MarkusPalcer/minecolonies_market/README.md

 ## Building

-- Run `rake` or `rake default` to build all variants of the stalls and create the ZIP-Archive.
+- Run `rake all` to build all variants of the stalls and create the ZIP-Archive.
   If creation of the ZIP-Archive fails, you will still find the files in `out/pack` and can copy or zip them yourself.